CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/50-discovery-provider.md

 ### Delete Discovery

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to delete a discovery.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to delete a `Discovery`.

 ```plantuml
     @startuml